abegyoung/gusto-corr/QC_Stuff/README.md

 # Tutorial #1
-example of calling a windows DLL.
+### An example of calling a windows DLL from a Python script using [zugbruecke](https://zugbruecke.readthedocs.io/en/latest/).

 A bubblesort algorithm is coded in ANSI C under Windows 10 using mingw 64 bit gcc and a DLL is made.